zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Sandy says, about the plan that she has, “It’ll wor k,” meaning it will work.
 She says, “I’ve come up with contingencies for every po ssible setback.”
 “To come up with” something is a phrasal verb meaning to have i nvented or created or thought of something.
 “Contingencies” (contingencies) are t hings that might happen.
 They won’t all happen, probably, but some of these things might happen.
 This word “contingency” is often used when talking about  a plan, especially a formal plan, such as in your business.

-You have a plan, but you also think there might be some problems in the future, so you have different possibilities that might happ en: if this happens, then we’re going to do this; if something else happens, then w e’re going to do that.
+You have a plan, but you also think there might be some problems in the future, so you have different possibilities that might happ en: if this happens, then we’re going to do this; if something else happens, then we’re going to do that.
 So, you have all sorts of contingencies – things that might  happen that you are prepared for.
 Sandy says she’s come up with “contingencies” – things that they can do for every possible setback.
 A “setback” (setback) is wh en you have a problem with your plan – some difficulty or obstacle that makes it difficult or impossible for you to continue with your original plan.

 We often use the term “temporary setback,” meaning it’s a problem now, but it won’t be a problem in the future – it’s just for a short amount of time.
 Jerome says, “It’s just that I’d like to know we have some  recourse if anything goes wrong.”
-“Recourse” (recourse) is something you can do when you are in a difficult situation, something that you can do to m ake things better.
+“Recourse” (recourse) is something you can do when you are in a difficult situation, something that you can do to make things better.
 This is a somewhat formal word.
 “To have recourse to” somethi ng is to have the possibility of using something in order to help you if you have  a problem.

 If you wake up in the morning and your car has been  stolen and you need to get to work, your only recourse might be taking a bus.
-That would be your recourse – what would help you, in this difficult situation, t o do what you need to do.
+That would be your recourse – what would help you, in this difficult situation, to do what you need to do.
 Sandy says, “My plan is foolproof.”
 “Foolproof” means tha t it cannot possibly fail.
 There is no possibility of anything going wrong.

 She says, “Failure is not an option.”
 That expressi on, “failure is not an option,” is used to emphasize that you have to succeed – you mu st be successful.
 You cannot possibly not be successful.
 If you are, then  terrible things will happen.
 “Failure is not an option” means we must succeed.
 O f course, just because you want to succeed doesn’t mean you will succeed.
 Jero me says, “But don’t you think we should consider some alternatives?”
 An “al ternative” is another possible way of doing something.
 Jerome is asking Sandy to t hink about what they are going to do if something goes wrong.